Nomad (magazine)

-Nomad was an avant-garde literary magazine that Anthony Linick and Donald Factor (the son of Max Factor Jr.) edited and published in Los Angeles between 1959 and 1962.
-The first issue came out in the winter of 1959.
-Linick and Factor were particularly drawn to the poetry and writing of the Beat Generation, who wrote of their own, frequently chaotic, lives.
+Nomad was an avant-garde literary magazine edited and published in Los Angeles between 1959 and 1962 by Anthony Linick and Donald Factor (the son of Max Factor Jr.).
+The two were particularly drawn to the poetry and writing style of the Beat Generation, who wrote of their own frequently chaotic lives.

-Nomad published work by such later famous authors and poets as:
+Nomad published work by later famous authors and poets such as: